toniher/gogoapi/README.md

 This will start a service under ```0.0.0.0:4242/api``` (if defined as such in ```basepath``` and ```port``` configuration parameters).

+**NOTE:** Neo4j options can be ignored for now and will be removed in upcoming releases.

 ### Docker

 A ```Dockerfile``` and an already [generated Docker image](https://hub.docker.com/r/toniher/gogoapi) is available as well.
 Care must be taken to adapt Docker networks so it can find pointed databases in ```config.json``` file.